 AHA ACLS Advanced Cardiac Life Support 1 Day Initial Provider Certification at Saving American Hearts 6165 Lehman Drive Suite 202 Colorado Springs, Colorado 80918.
 (INCLUDES 2020 Provider Manual, ECC Handbook and FREE BLS!)

 Please note, you are now required to take a 1 hour precourse test and watch the course videos online before attending the class.
-Take a picture of your certificate or bring it with you to class.
+Here's a link to the Pre-Course work.
+Be sure to create an account, or log in before you start. https://elearning.heart.org/course/424 Take a picture of your certificate or bring it with you to class.
 Class will focus on the hands on teaching and testing portion of the class.
 The precourse work takes a solid 4 hours.
 Once you begin the pretest, you must complete it in one sitting.
 The second portion includes all the course videos and can be broken up into 20 pieces if necessary.
-If you have any questions, please email Catherine Brinkley at firstname.lastname@example.org
+If you have any questions, please email Catherine Brinkley at email@example.com